 (f) Multiple permit approvals.
-When a proposed project requires more than one permit approval, the developer shall apply for all such permit approvals concurrently.
+When a proposed project requires more than one permit approval, the developer shall apply for all such permit approvals concurrently [-], unless otherwise determined by the executive director.

-- (g) Completeness review process: - (1) The executive director shall provide a written determination on the completeness review within forty-five business days of receipt of the permit application, excluding all State holidays.
+- (g) Completeness review process: - The executive director shall provide a (1)written determination on the completeness review within forty-five business days of receipt of the permit application, excluding all State holidays.
 If a permit is deemed complete, the executive director shall issue a certificate of completeness.
-If the application is determined not to be complete, the executive director's determination shall specify those parts of the application that are incomplete and shall indicate the manner in which they can be made complete, including a list and thorough description of the specific information needed to complete the application;
+If the application is determined not to be complete, the executive director's determination shall specify those parts of the application that are incomplete and shall indicate the manner in which they can be made complete, including a list and thorough description of the specific information needed to complete the application; - (2) If the application requires review by any other local, state, or federal agency or entity, the executive director may require the written comments from such agency or entity prior to deeming the application complete and until such time that the executive director receives all such comments, the forty-five day period shall be tolled;

-- (2) If the application requires review by any other local, state, or federal agency or entity, the executive director may require the written comments from such agency or entity prior to deeming the application complete and until such time that the executive director receives all such comments, the forty-five day period shall be tolled; - (3) Upon receipt of any application that has been resubmitted, a new forty-five day period shall begin, during which period the executive director shall determine the completeness of the application; - (4) If the authority does not render a decision on the appeal within sixty working days after submittal of the requisite appeal form and filing fee, the application with the submitted materials shall be deemed complete for the purposes of this section; and - (5) Nothing in this section precludes a developer and the executive director from mutually agreeing to an extension of any time limit provided by this section.
+- (3) Upon receipt of any application that has been resubmitted, a new forty-five day period shall begin, during which period the executive director shall determine the completeness of the application; - (4) If the authority does not render a decision on the appeal within sixty working days after submittal of the requisite appeal form and filing fee, the application with the submitted materials shall be deemed complete for the purposes of this section; and - (5) Nothing in this section precludes a developer and the executive director from mutually agreeing to an extension of any time limit provided by this section.

 (h) Time limits.
 A certificate of completeness is deemed issued if the executive director fails to act within the time period required for completeness review.
 In computing time periods of this section, the day upon which the application was submitted is not to be included.
-Further, the last day is to be included unless it is not a business day, in which event the period runs until the next business day which is not a State holiday.
+Further, the last day is to be included unless it is not a business day, in which event the period runs until the next business day that is not a State holiday.

 (i) Information requests.
 After the executive director issues a certificate of completeness or per this section, the executive director or authority may, in the course of processing the application, request the developer to clarify, amplify, correct, or otherwise supplement the information required for the application, if such would be required by the decision-maker to render a final determination on the merits.
-[EffOCT 2 7 2012] (Auth: HRS §§206E-4, 206E-5, 206E-7) (Imp: HRS §§206E-4, 206E-5, 206E-7)

-§15-215-84 Automatic approvals.
-The following permits shall be deemed approved if a certificate of completeness has been issued and no decision is rendered within the following review periods:
+[Eff 10/27/12; am and comp] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7) §15-215-84 Automatic approvals.
+The following permits shall be deemed approved if the appropriate permit application has been submitted, a certificate of completeness has been issued, and no decision is rendered within the following review periods:

-- Rules clearance and conditional use of vacant land (sixty calendar days); - (2) Improvement Permit (ninety calendar days); - (3) Development permit (one hundred twenty calendar days); - (4) Conditional use permit (one hundred twenty calendar days); - (5) Variance (one hundred sixty calendar days); and - (6) Master plan (two hundred calendar days).
-[Eff OCT 2 7 2012] (Auth: HRS §§206E-4, 206E-5, 206E-7) (Imp: HRS §§206E-4, 206E-5, 206E-7)
+- (2) Improvement [Permit] permit [(ninety]) (one hundred twenty calendar days); - (3) Development permit (one hundred [twenty] fifty calendar days); - (4) Conditional use permit (one hundred twenty calendar days); - (5) Variance (one hundred sixty calendar days); and - (6) Master plan (two hundred calendar days).
+[Eff 10/27/12; am and comp] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)

-§15-215-85 Effective period. (a) Rules clearance approvals shall have an effective period of one year.
+\$15-215-85 Effective period. (a) Rules clearance approvals shall have an effective period of one year.

-(b) Improvement permits, development permits, conditional use of vacant land, conditional use permits and variance approvals shall have an effective period of two years, unless extended under these rules.
+(b) Improvement permits, development permits, [conditional use of vacant land,] temporary use permits, conditional use permits and variance approvals shall have an effective period of two years, unless extended under these rules.